hyultis/Hyultis_Game_Engine/README.md

 ## structure

-The game is heavily based on multithreading.
+The engine is heavily based on multithreading.
 I have written 2 library to help me : [singletonThread](https://crates.io/crates/singletonThread) and [HArcMut](https://crates.io/crates/HArcMut)

 The main thread is used the engine for window inputs, rendering, calling services, audio, etc